sessiyevat/PetProject-WeatherApp/README.md

 # PetProject-WeatherApp

 In this project I used Current Weather API from https://openweathermap.org.
 [I also wanted to work with forecast data, since It was paid, I didn't want to spent time for searching other available APIs.
-So, in houly and daily forecast sections I used current temperature.]
+So, in houly and daily forecast sections I used the current temperature.]

 #### Framework: UIKit
 #### Design pattern: MVC